For recent event coverage involving Gotham Glassworks and/or Greg Locke, please also see Event Coverage

 King Blooms, King Township

-Greg’s A River Runs Through It has been selected as the 2009 branding piece of King Blooms, King Township’s organizing committee of the national Communities in Bloom organization.
+Greg’s River Through It has been selected as the 2009 branding piece of King Blooms, King Township’s organizing committee of the national Communities in Bloom organization.
 The image at left is the banner for this year’s campaign.
 Click here for more and see below for press coverage.

 The banner was officially revealed to the public in the Spring 2009 Tapestry edition.
 The King Blooms banner is shown here.